 Real Time Benefit Tool: A portal or computer application in which enrollees can look up complete, accurate, timely, clinically appropriate, enrollee-specific covered drugs and benefit information.
-This includes alternative drugs that may be used for the same health condition as a given drug, and coverage restrictions (prior authorization or quantity limits) that apply to alternative drugs.
+This includes cost sharing amounts, alternative drugs that may be used for the same health condition as a given drug, and coverage restrictions (prior authorization or quantity limits) that apply to alternative drugs.